dgaydukov/cert-aws/files/sa.md

 So the conclusion is very simple.
 Use aws serverless only for POC, or when you want quickly to startup, then you can also create a lot of mock api so your team can start to interact with it.
 But once your system become more complex you will definately need to use some programming like java/spring to have a good software architecture of your product and good test coverage that would ensure that nothing would be broken after changes.

+Moreover it can be expensive in certain cases.
+Consider situation where you have 1 lambda that need internet access to do some stuff (like captcha verification or ip address check).
+For this you need NAT, cause your lambda can't just get internet access from private subnet inside VPC.
+So you go and create nat gateway, and your lambda can now access internet.
+But in the end of the month you get a bill for 50 cents for lambda + 35$ for Nat Gateway.
+The reason is that Nat Gateway is prices per hour (0.045 on average, 0.065 for HK) + you also paying per GB transfer through your Nat, but for the example let's imagine that you transfer tiny amount of 100mb per month.
+So instead of having cheap serverless you pay 35.5$ per month, just your lambda sometime can get internet access.
+When [aws support got pressed](https://forums.aws.amazon.com/thread.jspa?threadID=234959&start=0&tstart=0) over the issue, the proposed instead of Nat Gateway create custom Nat Instance (ec2 running with nat), and it would cost only 10$.
+But this idea to run additional ec2 to have internet access for single lambda upends serverless.
+Why do you need lambdas in the first place, when you can just put them into ec2 itself?